-Plate, one of set of 16 (NT/VYN/C/254-269).
-Opaque-white glass painted in iron-red enamel with a view of the Grand Canal, Venice, showing the Church of the Displaced Carmelites and of S. Simeone Minore (from the engraving by Antonio Visentini (No.XI) in the series Prospectus Magni Canlis Venetiani (1735) after Canaletto).
+Plate, one of set of 16 (NT 718641-718656).
+Opaque-white glass painted in iron-red enamel with a view of the Grand Canal, Venice, showing the Church of the Displaced Carmelites and the church of San Simeone Minore (from the engraving by Antonio Visentini (No.XI) in the series Prospectus Magni Canalis Venetiani (1735-1742) after Canaletto).